 If there's a delay, contact the seller to see if they're still willing to accept your return.
 Use Messages in My eBay to keep a record of your conversation with the seller.

-In most cases, the seller will issue your refund within six business days after receiving the returned item.
+In most cases, the seller will issue your refund within three business days after receiving the returned item.

-If you haven't received a refund six business days after tracking shows the item was delivered back to the seller, follow up with the seller via the return request.
+If you haven't received a refund three business days after tracking shows the item was delivered back to the seller, follow up with the seller via the return request.

 If you can't resolve the issue with the seller, you can ask eBay to step in and help.

 If a returned item isn't in the same condition as it was received, the seller may deduct the amount of loss and only give you a partial refund.
 For more information, see our Condition of returned items policy.

 Sellers and manufacturers often offer warranties on their goods and you should find out whether a warranty is included on the item you're buying.
 Warranty information may be included in the listing description, item specifics section of the listing or you can ask the seller using the Ask a question link on the listing.